wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

    `SERVICE_NUMBER`\
    `DF_CONNECTING_SERVER`\
    Add also the parameter `PRIVATE_KEY_FILE` with the value `./private.key`
-10. On your Heroku dashboard where your application page is shown, click on the `Open App` button and copy the URL.
+10. On your Heroku dashboard where your application page is shown, click on the `Open App` button and copy the URL
 11. Now, let's deploy the application.
 Get back to the Vonage Dashboard website and under capabilities:
 12. Toggle Voice to enable this capability
 13. That hostname (the URL you just copied from Heroku) will be used followed by `/answer` on the Answer URL.
-Make sure HTTP GET is selected.
+Make sure HTTP GET is selected
 14. Do the same for  `/event` on the Event URL.
-Make sure HTTP POST is selected.
+Make sure HTTP POST is selected
 15. Click on Save Changes

 ![Vonage Dashboard](/content/blog/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets/screenshot-2021-09-04-at-17.53.26.png "Vonage Dashboard")